mwauke/seniorThesis/presentation.md

 ## Recovering Aristarchan material

 - Identify cluster of features which suggest source (Aristarchan, post-Aristarchan)
-- create a model for identifying Aristarchan scholia
+- Create a model for identifying Aristarchan scholia

 ---